Proof-of-Archival-Storage

 Derive an

-within this sector asevaluation_seed = hash(sector_id || piece_offset)
+evaluation_seedfromsector_idandpiece_offsetwithin this sector asevaluation_seed = hash(sector_id || piece_offset) -

 Derive a Chia proof-of-space table

-pos_table = generate(K, evaluation_seed)
+pos_table = generate(K, evaluation_seed) -

 Initialize

-to indicate how many chunks were encoded so far. -
+num_successfully_encoded_chunks = 0to indicate how many chunks were encoded so far. -

 Iterate through each

-:- Query the
+(s_bucket, chunk)inextended_chunks:- Query the

-. - If it exists, encode the current chunk as
+pos_tablefor a valid proof-of-spaceproof_of_spacefor this chunk asfind_proof(pos_table, s_bucket). - If it exists, encode the current chunk as

-by 1.
+encode(chunk, hash(proof_of_space))and increasenum_successfully_encoded_chunksby 1.
 Otherwise, continue to the next chunk. - Place the encoded chunk into a corresponding s-bucket for given index

-and set corresponding bit in theencoded_chunks_used
+s_bucketand set corresponding bit in theencoded_chunks_usedbitfield to1.

 -